Kerse Castle, East Ayrshire: Kerse Castle

-No description or accurate pictorial representation of Kerse castle seems to have survived.
-The site of the estate is clearly identifiable through the presence beside the Bow Burn of substantial dykes and ditches, possible building platforms, apple trees, non-native planned policy plantings such as beech and horse-chestnut, nettles marking refuse dumps, evidence from old maps, march dykes, place names evidence (Kerse Bridge & cottage), etc. The now abandoned Holehouse railway branchline was built through the top section of the site and this has both damaged it and introduced possible anomalies.
+No descriptions or accurate pictorial representations of Kerse Castle have survived.
+The site of the estate is identifiable through the presence beside the Bow Burn of dykes and ditches, building platforms, apple trees, non-native planned policy plantings such as beech and horse-chestnut, nettles marking refuse dumps, evidence from old maps, march dykes, and place names evidence (Kerse Bridge & cottage), etc. The now abandoned Holehouse Railway Branchline was built through the top section of the site and this has both damaged it and introduced possible anomalies.

-The fate of Kerse Castle is that it was dismantled for use in the building of Skeldon House circa 1760 by Mr Ross of Sandwick.
-On the night of 29 December 1797 a raging storm brought down the remaining wall of the old castle.
+Kerse Castle was dismantled for use in the building of Skeldon House around 1760.
+On the night of 29 December 1797, a raging storm brought down the remaining wall of the old castle.